KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/Homology.md

 # Class: Homology-related Association (Homology)

-_Associations related to homology, that it, cross-specie gene similarity resulting from _
+_Associations related to homology, that it, cross-species gene similarity resulting from _

 _shared ancestry._

-_Based on the meaning of this term, this class is made a subclass of 'CrossSpecieAssociation'._
+_Based on the meaning of this term, this class is made a subclass of 'CrossSpeciesAssociation'._

 __